Saturday, February 16, 2018 – 10 a.m. to 4 p.m

 Come early!
 You'll be able to speak with more professors and have a more rounded experience if you leave yourself plenty of time.
-Please note that newcomers will not be permitted after 3 p.m.
+Please note that registration will close at 3 p.m.

 We'll be evaluating portfolios for the following programs.

 - Computation Arts

 - Design for the Theatre